gbirke/lebenplusplus/content/post/2022-05-09-dependencies-in-phpunit-tests.md

     $useCase->createUser( $this->newCreateUserData());
 }
 ```

+You could argue that so many parameters are a code smell, signifying that
+the class does too much.
+I do agree, I picked the extreme example on
+purpose.
+The 3 different patterns for initializing a class with many
+constructor parameters will show that even for 3-4 dependencies the code
+will get shorter and more readable.

 The only services that are relevant to this test are the repository mock
 (which checks that the code does not create a user) and the permission